How technology powers effective collaboration in the classroom

 Technology tools that foster collaboration

-The following technology tools will give learners the opportunity to more easily collaborate and show their creativity.
+Collaboration in the classroom combined with technology gives learners real-world experience that they’ll need when for any job.
+The following tools give learners the opportunity to collaborate more easily and express their creativity.

 Learners can show their understanding in a variety of ways with shared Google files.
+They can create presentations together, co-design concept maps in real time or write essays together.
 Check out these ideas for incorporating Google Docs.

 2. Padlet